The Resolution Property via Azumaya Algebras: Introduction

-\begin{defn} Let $\mathscr{X}$ be a quasicompact and separated algebraic stack and $V$ a vector bundle.
-If for every geometric point $x: \Spec k \to X$ the stabilizer action $I_x$ on the vector space $V_{\Spec k, x}$ is faithful then we say $V$ is a faithful vector bundle. \end{defn}
+\begin{definition} Let $\mathscr{X}$ be a qcqs algebraic stack and $V$ a vector bundle on $\ms X$.
+If for every geometric point $x: \Spec k \to \ms X$ the stabilizer action $I_x$ on the vector space $V_{\Spec k, x}$ is faithful, then we say $V$ is a \emph{faithful vector bundle}.
+Let $\ms X \to \ms Y$ denote a qcqs morphism of algebraic stacks and $V$ a vector bundle on $\ms X$.
+Suppose $V$ is faithful after restriction along a smooth schematic cover $Y \to \ms Y$, then $V$ is said to be a \emph{relatively faithful vector bundle}. \end{definition}